jonathanhogg/flitter/docs/windows.md

 will become darker.
 A contrast adjustment below 1 will compress the dynamic range around 0.5.

-`brightness=` *LEVEL*
+`exposure=` *STOPS*
 : Specifies an exposure adjustment in stops.
-This defaults to `0`.
 An exposure adjustment of `1` will double the color value of each pixel, an adjustment of `-1` will half the value of each pixel.

-`color_matrix=` *MATRIX*
-: Specifies a 3x3 matrix as a 9-vector (column major order) to multiply by each color value.

-These adjustments may be combined (e.g., adjusting contrast and brightness together).
-Note that color values may become greater than 1 with these adjustments, but will be clamped to zero to avoid negative values.
+Default is `0`.

+`gamma=` *GAMMA*
+: Specifies a gamma curve correction to be applied after other color adjustments, Values less than 1 will lighten the output image and values greater than 1 will darken it.

+`tonemap=` [ `:reinhard` ]
+: If specified, then a tone-mapping function will be applied to map high luminance range images into the $[0,1]$ range.
+Currently, only the Reinhard curve is supported.
+Default is no tone-mapping.

+If `tonemap=:reinhard` then an additional attribute is supported:

+`whitepoint=` *LUMINANCE*
+: The Reinhard curve has an infinite upper limit for input luminance and so no input luminance is able to result in a white output.
+If `whitepoint` is greater than `0` then tone-mapping will use a modified Reinhard curve that maps luminance values of `whitepoint` to a luminance of $1$.
+Default is `0`, i.e., no curve modification.

+The `!adjust` filter works in the following order:

+- un-premultiply alpha
+- apply `color_matrix`
+- apply `exposure`
+- apply `brightness` and `contrast`
+- clamp negative values to zero
+- apply `gamma`
+- apply `tonemap`
+- pre-multiply alpha

 ### `!blur`